kelvins/awesome-mlops/README.md

 * [Sagemaker](https://aws.amazon.com/sagemaker/) - Fully managed service that provides the ability to build, train, and deploy ML models quickly.
 * [Valohai](https://valohai.com/) - Takes you from POC to production while managing the whole model lifecycle.

+## Model Fairness and Privacy

+*Tools for performing model fairness and privacy in production.*

+* [AIF360](https://github.com/Trusted-AI/AIF360) - A comprehensive set of fairness metrics for datasets and machine learning models.
+* [Fairlearn](https://github.com/fairlearn/fairlearn) - A Python package to assess and improve fairness of machine learning models.
+* [Opacus](https://github.com/pytorch/opacus) - A library that enables training PyTorch models with differential privacy.
+* [TensorFlow Privacy](https://github.com/tensorflow/privacy) - Library for training machine learning models with privacy for training data.

 ## Model Interpretability

 *Tools for performing model interpretability/explainability.*